Deci-AI/data-gradients/README.md

 ### Label Adapter
-Label Adapter functions should follow the following:
+Label Adapter functions should respect the following:

 `labels_extractor(data: Any) -> torch.Tensor`